Research Fellow, Medicine, Artificial Intelligence, and Law

-Sara Gerke joined the Petrie-Flom Center's Project on Precision Medicine, Artificial Intelligence, and Law (PMAIL) in August 2018.
-As Research Fellow for Precision Medicine, Sara will undertake the day-to-day work of the Center’s component of this collaborative projectincluding conducting law, policy, and ethics research; drafting reports and recommendations; and coordinating the Center's efforts with collaborators at the Center for Advanced Studies in Biomedical Innovation Law (CeBIL) at the University of Copenhagen as well as other partners.
+Sara Gerke joined the Petrie-Flom Center's Project on Precision Medicine, Artificial Intelligence, and the Law (PMAIL) in August 2018.
+As Research Fellow for Precision Medicine, Sara oversees the day-to-day work of the Center’s component of this collaborative project, including conducting law, policy, and ethics research; drafting reports and recommendations; and coordinating the Center's efforts with collaborators at the Center for Advanced Studies in Biomedical Innovation Law (CeBIL) at the University of Copenhagen as well as other partners.

 Sara was performing these tasks while writing her doctoral thesis in the field of stem cell research at the University of Mannheim, Germany, under the supervision of Professor Dr. Jochen Taupitz.
 Her thesis focuses on the legal framework for bringing stem cell research to clinical application within the EU, particularly with regard to German and UK law.
 Sara expects her doctorate to be officially awarded in late 2018 or early 2019.